-Based on information available to date, the estimated GHG emissions associated with the Project that would be generated on an annual basis would be:
+Based on the information available to date, GHG emissions can only be estimated for the exploitation phase.
+GHG emission estimates are presented on an annual basis:

-- Direct emissions: 594 tCO2Eq / year - Indirect emissions: 170 tCO2Eq / year
+Direct emissions: 594 tCO2Eq / year

+Indirect emissions: 170 tCO2Eq / year

 Thus, on a preliminary basis, the Project could emit approximately 764 tCO2Eq of GHG on an annual basis during the operational phase.